 Conditions caused by mutations in mitochondrial DNA often involve multiple organ systems.
 The effects of these conditions are most pronounced in organs and tissues that require a lot of energy (such as the heart, brain, and muscles).
 Although the health consequences of inherited mitochondrial DNA mutations vary widely, frequently observed features include muscle weakness and wasting, problems with movement, diabetes, kidney failure, heart disease, loss of intellectual functions (dementia), hearing loss, and abnormalities involving the eyes and vision.

-Mitochondrial DNA is also prone to somatic mutations, which are not inherited.
+Mitochondrial DNA is also prone to somatic mutations, which are genetic changes that are not inherited.
 Somatic mutations occur in the DNA of certain cells during a person’s lifetime and typically are not passed to future generations.
 Because mitochondrial DNA has a limited ability to repair itself when it is damaged, these mutations tend to build up over time.
 A buildup of somatic mutations in mitochondrial DNA has been associated with some forms of cancer and an increased risk of certain age-related disorders such as heart disease, Alzheimer disease, and Parkinson disease.
 Additionally, research suggests that the progressive accumulation of these mutations over a person’s lifetime may play a role in the normal process of aging.